 It is also not possible to determine the amounts of Hericenones and Erinacines present in whatever Lion’s Mane product in an easy, standardized way, because no 100% pure reference material (which is usually synthesized) exists, unfortunately.

-ORIVeDA’s Lion’s Mane extract has been reformulated and now contains both extracted liquid mycelium and fruiting body extract, in a 50/50 ratio.
-(Used to be 100% fruiting body).
+ORIVeDA’s Lion’s Mane powdered alcohol extract contains both extracted liquid mycelium and fruiting body extract, in a 50/50 ratio.

-This is good news in particular for those that are after nootropic effects or want to pro-actively counter the negative effects of aging.
-Important news, because the main NGF stimulators (erinacines) are mainly found in the mycelium (99.8%).
+This is good news in particular for those that are after nootropic effects or want to pro-actively counter the negative effects of ageing or a nerve-affecting disease or injury.
+Important news, because the main NGF-inducers (alcohol-soluble erinacines) are mainly found in the mycelium (99.8%).

-The product now contains the whole spectrum of NGF-stimulators in bioavailable form, and on top of that at least 26% of (1>3)(1>6)beta-D-glucans (for immune support).
+The product now contains the whole spectrum of NGF-stimulators in bioavailable form, and on top of that 8% of beta-D-glucans (for immune support).
 This is a great tool to battle age-related, declining health.

 The ORIVeDA Lion’s Mane extract has the following specs: